mathjax/MathJax-docs/web/convert.rst

 All of the functions listed above require an argument that is the math string to be converted (e.g., the serialized MathML string, the TeX or LaTeX string, or the AsciiMath string).
+Note that this is not a serialized HTML string with embeded math, but only a single math expression in one of the formats that MathJax understands.
+Note also that you shoudl not include math delimiters like ``$$...$$`` or ``\(...\)`` as part of the string; it is just the mathematics itself.

-You can also pass a second argument that is an object containing options that control the conversion process.
+You may also pass a second argument that is an object containing options that control the conversion process.
 The options that can be included are:

 * :attr:`display`, a boolean specifying whether the math is in display-mode or not (for TeX input).
 Default is ``true``.